CoderDojoScotland/BookDojo/README.md

   <li>Paper</li>
   <li>Pencil</li>
 </ul>

+## Stories
+You can read some of the interactive stories written by coders at our Dojos here: [Twine Stories](http://coderdojo.co/weewrite/)

 ## Steps
 This repository has two versions of the same activity - the original workshop for the older Twine 1.4 and an updated version for Twine 2.